jeromo/k8cluster-manager/README.md

-Kubernetes Cluster management: dashboard and typical CRUD management The object of this project is getting used to client-go library The ws will be written in go with client-go the frontend will be written in Node.js
+Kubernetes Cluster management: dashboard and typical CRUD management The object of this project is use BDD practices creating a ws server that offers CRUD operations in a kubernetes cluster
+Prerequisites: a working kubernetes cluster defined in your ${HOME}/.kube Go lang installed godog installed (go BDD)